-At inVia Robotics, we offer a warehouse automation system that takes the manual and costly effort out of the storage and retrieval of warehouse inventory.
+At inVia Robotics, we offer a warehouse automation solution that takes the manual and costly effort out of the storage and retrieval of warehouse inventory.
 Our AI-driven robotics platform is designed to take your existing warehouse and fulfillment setup and identify and implement workflow changes that optimize your operations.
 It’s fully scalable and can be tactically adapted to any warehouse environment.

 The first step we take when creating the right automation design for your business is to conduct a detailed assessment of your current environment, including existing workflows and operational data.
 We look at a year’s worth of data (if available) so we can identify seasonal trends, taking into account such things as order, line, and unit volume, as well as the rate of product (or SKU) turnover in your inventory.